red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/more-on-flows.rst

     Hello

-In some cases you might want to influence the matching score of some matches to change the conflict resolution outcome.
+In some cases, you might want to influence the matching score of some matches to change the conflict resolution outcome.
 You can do this by specifying a flow priority with the statement ``priority <float_value>`` where the value is between :math:`0.0` and :math:`1.0`.
 Each match in the flow will then be multiplied by the current flow priority.
-Since this approach currently can only reduce the matching score you cannot use it to increase the priority of a match.
+Since this approach currently can only reduce the matching score, you cannot use it to increase the priority of a match.
 A work around that can sometimes be employed is to improve the matching score of a non-perfect match by adding missing parameters using a regular expression that matches any value like that ``regex(".*")``:

 .. code-block:: colang